DH-Bucknell/HUMN100-FA2024/MD/esclamado.md

                same suit as when I seen him the day before when he talked to me.

-            [THE CORONER](coroner) : Is there any other questions?
+            THE CORONER: Is there any other questions?
 That is all, you may be excused.